kshedden/muscato/README.md

 reverse complement target sequences are added to the database along with the original sequences.

-Now you can run muscato.
+After building the target datafile, you can run muscato.
 A basic invocation is:

 ```
 muscato --ReadFileName=reads.fastq --GeneFileName=genes.fasta.sz --GeneIdFileName=genes_ids.sz\